GeotrekCE/Geotrek-admin/docs/advanced-configuration.rst

 However, it is still possible to write a custom Django setting file.

-* Create your a file in *geotrek/settings/custom.py* with the following content :
+* Create your a file in *etc/custom.py* with the following content :

 .. code-block :: python

-    from .prod import *
+    from geotrek.settings.prod import *

     # My custom value
     HIDDEN_OPTION = 3.14